kore4lyf/notes/bsv_blockchain_notes/hashFunction.md

 #### Bitcoin Transactions and SHA-256
 ##### What is a Transaction?
 Bitcoin is an electronic cash system made up of 2,100,000,000,000,000 tokens (called ‘satoshis’) and a ledger.
 A ‘bitcoin’ is 1∗10^8 satoshis.
 These satoshi tokens are the smallest unit of account in Bitcoin.
-To transfer ownership of an arbitrary amount of satoshis, a record is added to the ledger in the form of a transaction.
+> To transfer ownership of an arbitrary amount of satoshis, a record is added to the ledger in the form of a transaction.

+- The transaction acts as a contract complete with how many satoshis are being transferred; from where the satoshis are coming from; and to whom their ownership is being transferred to.

+- Two scripts
-The transaction acts as a contract complete with how many satoshis are being transferred; from where the satoshis are coming from; and to whom their ownership is being transferred to.
-Each transaction holds an arbitrary number of input Unspent Transaction Outputs (UTXOs) which include a puzzle or ‘lock’ written in a minimal scripting language called Bitcoin Script (based on Forth) that need to be unlocked in order for the sender to transfer the ownership of the satoshis they hold (I.e., spend), and an arbitrary number of output UTXOs which include new locking scripts that only the receiver can unlock.
+1. **Each transaction holds an arbitrary number of input Unspent Transaction Outputs (UTXOs)** which include a puzzle or ‘lock’ written in a minimal scripting language called Bitcoin Script (based on Forth) that need to be unlocked in order for the sender to transfer the ownership of the satoshis they hold (I.e., spend), and
+2. **an arbitrary number of output UTXOs** which **include new locking scripts** that only the receiver can unlock.

+> Bitcoin transactions use locking and unlocking scripts, which are executed together to verify a transaction.
+As mentioned earlier, a locking script is a spending condition specified in the transaction output, and an unlocking script satisfies this condition when the two scripts are executed together.

-Each locking script resolves to either true or false.
-This means Bitcoin is a predicate system and as such the locking script of a UTXO can be anything that ultimately resolves to true or false.
+- Each locking script resolves to either true or false.
+This means Bitcoin is a predicate system and as such **the locking script of a UTXO can be anything that ultimately resolves to true or false**.

+> In P2PKH UTXOs, the public key hash is a Bitcoin address, which is a HASH-160 of the public key portion of an Elliptic Curve public-private key-pair.
+In P2PKH UTXOs, satoshis are “locked” to the receiver’s Bitcoin address allowing them to unlock the UTXO and spend the satoshis within it using the corresponding private key for the public key used to create the address.

-As discussed briefly in chapter 1, the most common type of UTXO locking script template used in Bitcoin is the Pay-to-Public-Key-Hash (P2PKH) template.
-The sender uses a hash of the receiver's public key to lock the satoshis being spent in a new output UTXO.
-The receiver is then able to unlock and use that UTXO as an input in a new transaction by providing the digital signature generated from the corresponding private key.
-As briefly mentioned above, it’s important to note that there are innumerable ways to lock, and subsequently unlock, UTXOs -- they just need to resolve to either true or false.
+As discussed briefly in chapter 1, the most common type of **UTXO locking script template** used in Bitcoin is the **Pay-to-Public-Key-Hash (P2PKH) template**. **The sender uses a hash of the receiver's public key to lock the satoshis being spent in a new output UTXO**.
+The receiver is then able to unlock and use that UTXO as an input in a new transaction by providing the **digital signature generated from the corresponding private key.
+As briefly mentioned above, it’s important to note that **there are innumerable ways to lock, and subsequently unlock, UTXOs -- they just need to resolve to either true or false**.
 So long as the result resolves to true, the sending and receiving parties are essentially transferring ownership of the contained satoshis with a digital signature (even if it's not a literal digital signature like in a P2PKH transaction).

+- The five standard types of transaction scripts are       1. pay-to-public-key-hash (P2PKH)
+    2. public-key
+    3. multi-signature (limited to 15 keys)
+    4. pay-to-script-hash (P2SH)
+    5. data output (OP_RETURN)

 In this way, we can say each satoshi itself is a chain of digital signatures that can be traced back to the initial instantiation of the Bitcoin network in 2009.
 And, transactions are the fundamental record type that track the addition of each new digital signature to each satoshi since the Bitcoin network was instantiated in 2009.

-Once a transaction has been constructed and serialised in its raw HEX form, it's hashed using HASH-256 to get its corresponding transaction ID (TXID).
+> Once a transaction has been constructed and serialised in its raw HEX form, it's hashed using **HASH-256** to get its corresponding transaction ID (TXID).

 Bitcoin nodes use TXIDs in their Merkle trees and in their memory pools to keep received transactions organised.

 ##### Example P2PKH Transaction
 ```